Exploring Ethics with Frances Rifkin

 She has written papers and led academic classes examining participatory ethics within the arts, social and welfare sectors.

-The focus of her work is taking forum theatre and Theatre of the Oppressed techniques into the community to health and wellbeing professionals and it's service users.
+The focus of Utopia Arts is taking forum theatre and Theatre of the Oppressed techniques into the community to health and wellbeing professionals and it's service users.